Introduction

 Note - in previous versions of the Quantivly Hub, the Calendar feature was known as the Schedule Explorer.

-When Operating Hours are set for a day, you will see grey shapes with black borders indicating when the scanner is closed.
+When Operating Hours are set for a day, you will see grey shapes with hatch line fill and black borders indicating when the scanner is closed.
 Operating time is the time in between, as shown below.

 .png)